Sunday Morning We invite you to join us for the following worship services:

 C: hear our prayer.

-suffering.
+their care.
 God of grace,

 C: hear our prayer.